HOW DO FINANCIAL ADVISORS GET PAID?

 - They could be a hybrid or dually register advisor

 - Or, they could be a register investment advisor

-If an advisor is a broker, which most advisors are, they receive a commission for the products that they sell and the investments they recommend.
-The commission could be upfront (they get paid when you buy), it could be on the back end (they get paid if you sell), or it could a trail (they get paid a portion annually).
+First, if an advisor is a broker, which most advisors are, they receive a commission for the products that they sell and the investments they recommend.
+The commission can be upfront (they get paid when you buy), it can be on the back end (they get paid if you sell), or it can be trailing (they get paid a portion annually).
 The problem is that with most of them you “should” read the prospectus (the gigantic legal document you get when you buy or get sold a product and throw away when it arrives in the mail) to find out what you are really paying.

-Now let’s look at advisors that are dually registered or a hybrid advisor.
-There are some nuances between to a hybrid/dual registered advisor, but for the purposes of this discussion lets focus on the fact the that they are registered investment advisors AND licensed through FINRA (the Financial Industry Regulatory Authority, Inc. which is a private corporation that acts as a self-regulatory organization).
+Next, let’s look at advisors that are dually registered or a hybrid advisor.
+There are some nuances between to a hybrid/dual registered advisor, but for the purposes of this discussion let’s focus on the fact the that they are registered investment advisors AND licensed through FINRA (the Financial Industry Regulatory Authority, Inc. which is a private corporation that acts as a self-regulatory organization).
 While that sounds good on the surface there are issues with this format.
-As a registered investment advisor, they are acting as fiduciaries and have to do what is in the best interest of the clients, great news, but they are also registered with FINRA to sell products as a broker.
+As a registered investment advisor, they act as fiduciaries and do what is in the best interest of the clients.
+Great news, but they are also registered with FINRA to sell products as a broker.
 What?
 Yes, they can sell investment products and collect a commission.

 I have always strived to be upfront and honest with people and my clients.
 At a young age, I started my career at a big wire house and thought I was fiduciary for my clients and that I could act in their best interest.
 However, the more I learned, the more I realized the cards were against me and decisions made at the top made it difficult to truly act in the manner.
 I was a vegan in butcher shop, a sheep in wolves clothing.